This post may contain affiliate links. Read our disclosure policy.

 Learn how to cut dragon fruit to enjoy on its on or in recipes like fruit salad or pitaya bowls.
 Similar to avocado, slice it in half, scoop out the center, and slice or scoop it for your favorite dragon fruit recipes.

 Looking to sharpen your knife skills?
-Learn how to cut peppers, how to cut watermelon cubes, and how to cut a peach.
+Learn how to cut a bell pepper, how to cut watermelon cubes, and how to cut a peach.

 This mildly sweet fruit is great for eating on its own, adding to smoothies or drinks, or snacking on its own.